 The good thing about a plant milk maker is it’s specifically designed for making plant-based milk.
 They have powerful blades and a strong motor that grinds the ingredients to a smooth and creamy consistency.

 Some machines have a built-in strainer, which is nice if you hate messing with nut milk bags.
-Plus, some plant milk makers come with a variety of settings to heat, clean, and even make soups and smoothies too.
+Plus, some plant milk makers come with various settings to heat, clean, and even make soups and smoothies too.

 How to Pick the Plant Milk Maker Perfect for You